$0+

 Modifier Prioritization Order

 If multiple modifiers are simultaneously active, only the top priority modifier is applied.
 The priority order of the modifiers is as follows: 1) Round-based recurrence, 2) Eligible Weekdays, 3) Snap Check-In Time to Nearest Crest Time and Snap Checkout Time to Next Nearest Crest Time.
+2026-01-02 Update: I recently reworked the Task Template table's view structure within the Upper Deck section by breaking down the one big table where most of the task template configuration was expected to take place into several views that each feature a set of related fields that can be used to configure task templates.
+These views are intended to be visited from top to bottom.

 Sort Stack Scheduling Method